catpea/catpea-project/database/furkies-purrkies/poem-1179/index.md

 and the reason why they send their works into the future…

-Is that you, the educated, and the great, and the great many other like you, are the change.
+Is that you, the educated, and the great, and the great many other like you, are the change, you are the prime movers.